 Many universities in Scotland offer scholarships and bursaries to assist with the cost of tuition fees or living costs.
 To find out what tuition fees you might need to pay, and what scholarships and bursaries may be available, visit the website of the institution you want to apply to.

-Postgraduate Students from Scotland, the Rest of UK and the European Union
+Postgraduate Students from Scotland, the Rest of UK and the EU

 Postgraduate students from Scotland and the Rest of UK will need to pay a tuition fee, which is set by the individual institution.
 To find out what tuition fees you might need to pay visit the website of the institution you want to apply to.

-Tuition fees for postgraduate students from the European Union will change to international fees starting in academic year 2021-2022.
+Tuition fees for postgraduate students from the EU has changed to international fees starting in academic year 2021-2022.
 To find out more check with the institution you are interested in applying to.

 Fees and funding in the UK after EU exit